Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 For an upscale dining experience, enjoy a menu blending classic and contemporary Southern cuisine.

 On Day 2, explore Knoxville’s Civil War history, while also enjoying cultural highlights and the charm of downtown.
-This day offers a mix of historical depth, artistic discovery, and local flavor.
+This day offers a mix of history, art, and local flavor.

 Worlds Fair Park